tokkonopapa/WordPress-IP-Geo-Block/test/bin/README.md

     HEADER="X-Forwarded-For: 129.223.152.47"

-Make sure to put `HTTP_X_FOWARDED_FOR` to `$_SERVER keys for extra IPs` at `Validation rule settings` on `Settings` tab so that the malicios burst accesses can be blocked like following:
+Make sure to put `HTTP_X_FOWARDED_FOR` to `$_SERVER keys for extra IPs` at `Validation rule settings` on `Settings` tab like following so that the malicious burst accesses can be blocked by IP Geo Block.

 ![HTTP_X_FOWARDED_FOR][X-Forwarded]